michi84o/AccessBattle/README.md

 ## Status

-I will try to finish the core functionality until end of December 2018.

-- Current status: Work in progress
-  - Multiplayer is in alpha.
-There are some bugs and features are missing.
-    - Text and MySql/MariaDB based user databases are supported.
-	- Plugins for other database types are supported.
-  - Singleplayer is in alpha.
-The AI plugin contains two stupid AI opponents.
-    - Plugins for more AIs are supported.
-  - Singleplayer and AI vs AI is available as a console program.

-- Roadmap
+- Development discontinued

-  - ~~User Interface + Multiplayer finished: January 2018~~ (Postponed for now, the basics are working)
-  - ~~Singleplayer: Add more AI opponents.
-Next one is probably a neural network.~~
-    - Currently having problems training the network.
-Need to redesign.
-  - ~~Documentation: August 2018 (if I have some free time) (WIP)~~
-  - Sorry if this is taking so long.
-I have a full time job and not much free time.
+I started this project in Christmas 2016 after finishing the Steins;Gate visual novel.
+It took me nearly  two years to bring this to version 1.0.
+The basics are working but the functionality lacks polish.
+This project was used by me as a playground to try new stuff like client-server encryption, database access and AI.
+I don't have the motivation to continue this project anymore and want to move on.
+Feel free to fork this repository and improve it as you like.
+I hope my source code makes enough sense to other people.

 - Known Issues:
   - Same user can login multiple times.
 Not sure if bug or feature.
   - Game might screw up if one client disconnects
   - Exit Game does not work in single player
+  - Even though the UI uses upper case letters only, login still differentiates between upper and lower case.

 - TODO
   - Reconnects
   - Prevent Login Spamming and Account Hacking
   - Matchmaking for random matches
-  - Some animations need to be added if opponent plays a card.
+  - Replace font to support lower case and at least Hiragana and Katakana.

 ## Program Structure